MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/phase-6-move-from-pilot-deployment-into-production.md

 ms.date: 11/17/2018
 ms.audience: ITPro
 ms.topic: get-started-article
-ms.prod: office-online-server
+ms.prod: skype-for-business-itpro
 localization_priority: Normal
 ms.assetid: f06425f8-0971-4dd6-9c3c-d400b4a95155
-description: "The topics in this section describe tasks you must complete prior to moving your deployment of Lync Server 2013 from a pilot deployment to a production-level deployment."
+description: "The topics in this section describe tasks you must complete prior to moving your deployment of Skype for Business Server 2019 from a pilot deployment to a production-level deployment."
 ---

 # Phase 6: Move from pilot deployment into production

-[]
-The topics in this section describe tasks you must complete prior to moving your deployment of Lync Server 2013 from a pilot deployment to a production-level deployment.
+The topics in this section describe tasks you must complete prior to moving your deployment of Skype for Business Server 2019 from a pilot deployment to a production-level deployment.

 ## In this section